sourcegraph/handbook/content/marketing/livestream.md

 - Hubspot
   * Set up landing page for registration
   * Manage invitation lists and store registration/attendance activities

+## Sourcegraph code of conduct for livestream events

+Sourcegraph livestream events are open to the public.
+We are committed to providing a friendly, safe, and welcoming environment for all.
+Please read our [Sourcegraph Community Code of Conduct](https://about.sourcegraph.com/community/code_of_conduct).

 ## Livestream planning tasks